TimSimpson/basic-sdl2/README.md

 ## Version Number

-The version number matches BinCrafter's and the actual SDL2 except it's prefixed with a `b`.
-So SDL2 2.0.9 is `b2.0.9`.
+The version number matches BinCrafter's and the actual SDL2 except it's prefixed with a `b_`.
+So SDL2 2.0.9 is `b_2.0.9`.

 ## Motivation